mkez00/psaas-example/README.md

 Building with Packer
 =

-To build the OVA with Packer (This is not working yet...):

-1) Run `packer build provision.json` from project root
+To build the OVA with Packer run `packer build provision.json` from the project root

-Currently this step is failing on login.
-Need to also include provisioning that is being done in Vagrantfile.